BEIJING, April 01, 2020

 Battery Storage—The Missing Piece in the Energy Transition Puzzle

-Today, we are seeing a record-breaking number of renewable energy installations making headlines across Asia, not only in developed markets such as China and India, but also in upcoming markets such as Vietnam and Turkey.
-In 2019 alone, Vietnam added a whopping 4.5 gigawatts (GW) of solar photovoltaic (PV) capacity driven by subsidy program;1 while Turkey registered a cumulative solar PV and wind capacity of 14 GW, which now represents 15% of its total installed capacity mix.2
+Today, we are seeing a record-breaking number of renewable energy installations making headlines across Asia, not only in developed markets such as China and India, but also in upcoming markets such as Viet Nam and Türkiye.
+In 2019 alone, Viet Nam added a whopping 4.5 gigawatts (GW) of solar photovoltaic (PV) capacity driven by subsidy program;1 while Türkiye registered a cumulative solar PV and wind capacity of 14 GW, which now represents 15% of its total installed capacity mix.2

 However, investment in the supporting grid infrastructure isn’t developing on the same pace as rapid renewable energy expansion in these countries.
 As the sun doesn’t shine all the time nor is the wind always available and at constant intensity, pressure is mounting for grids to boost their flexibility and resilience in order to accommodate the variable nature of solar and wind energy.